oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 |

 You can add a note by clicking the :guilabel:`Add Note` action button on the view page of the entity record that the note relates to.
-You can format note as required and attach files to them.
+You can format notes as necessary and attach files to them.
 Notes are displayed in the **Activities** section of the entity record view page.